Moecker/sdc/README.md

 ![cameras](exploration/2017-01-18 21_41_42-exploration.png)

+For the project I choose to use the already provided data from udacity.
+Nevertheless I also recorded some data for myself, but this was not included into the training process.

 ## Distribution
 By plotting the distribution of the steering angles, we can observe that most of the time the steering angle is close to zero:
-* Strong steering angles are very rare
+* Stronger steering angles are very rare
-* There is a bias towards steering angles which are positive Hence, the data set is very unbalanced towards small steering angles which can be problematic in strong curves.
+* There is a bias towards steering angles which are positive Hence, the data set is very unbalanced and biased towards small steering angles which can be problematic in strong curves.
 Also the bias of positive angles can be problematic.
+In partiular this issue was observable in a latter stage where the model was already quite well trained for the "normal" curves but was struggling with the sharp left after the bridge.

+This is the distribution of steering angles before countermeasures:
 ![distribution_before](exploration/2017-01-18 21_42_48-exploration.png)

 ## Countermeasures
+I came up with some coutermeasures, namely:
-* Countermeasuresfor positive steering angle bias: The images can be flipped horizontally (and invert the corresponding steering angle), so that we can reduce the bias for turing left (see section 'Pre-Processing')
+* Countermeasures for positive steering angle bias: The images can be flipped horizontally (and invert the corresponding steering angle), so that we can reduce the bias for turing left (see section 'Pre-Processing')
-* Countermeasure for small steering angle bias: Possible solution is to increase the number if images and steering angles where we detect a high degree of curvature, based on the actual input steering angle.
+* Countermeasure for small steering angle bias: Possible solution is to increase the number of images and steering angles where we detect a high degree of curvature, based on the actual input steering angle.
 By duplicating those detected images we get a slighty more balanced dataset.
+Note that by using this technique we are not really generating new data, since we just copying rows from the csv file on the fly.
+Also, since the augmentation takes place on the fly, it helps overfitting with same images as two augmentations very unlikely equal each other.

+This is the distribution of steering angles after "adding" data:
 ![distribution_after](exploration/2017-01-18 21_43_00-exploration.png)

 # Model
 The model of the network used for training is a sequential keras model with five layers.
+From the beginning it was quite clear that we need Convolution layers, to be able to exploit the 2D characteristics of the image and to search for reoccuring patterns (like edges).
+The activation function shall be non-linear, so I came up with ELUs which were recommended throughout the reviewd documents.
+Dropout layers reduce overfitting and MaxPooling reduces the size of the outputs.
+Some more Dense layers after a required Flatten layer gradually reduced the output size to eventually 1 - the actual steering angle value.

 1. The first layer is a 2D Convolution with an ELU activation, using the images input shape (kRows = 64, kCols = 64, kChannels = 3) and outputs a shape of 32x32x32.
 The convolution uses a subsample of (2, 2) to reduce the number of pixels and same padding, which in total reduced the number of pixel dimension by half.